Joovrim/joovrim.github.io/Docs/Installation.md

 <br>

 ## It's the wrong resolution!
-you have a non 1080 x 1920 monitor and will have to adjust your resolution manually in the ini click the puzzle pieces at the top left of mo2 and select ini editor
+you have a non 1080 x 1920 monitor and will have to adjust your resolution manually in the ini, click the puzzle pieces at the top left of mo2 and select ini editor

 ![ini editor](/assets/images/ini_editor.png)